elasticdog/puppet-sandbox/README.md

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](http://vagrantup.com/)

+Puppet Sandbox has been designed for and tested with Vagrant base boxes running:

+* CentOS 5.7
+* Ubuntu 10.04 - Lucid Lynx

+...although it may work just fine with other distributions/versions.
+By default, Puppet Sandbox will download and use a 64-bit CentOS 5.7 base box for you.

 Usage
 =====

-Make sure you have a Vagrant base box named "centos57" (if you don't have one already, it will download a 64-bit CentOS 5.7 box for you), and you should be good to clone this repo and go:
+Make sure you have a compatible Vagrant base box, and then you should be good to clone this repo and go:

     $ vagrant box list
     centos57
     $ git clone git://github.com/elasticdog/puppet-sandbox.git
     $ cd puppet-sandbox/

-_**NOTE:** In the future, Puppet Sandbox will support other OS versions and distributions._

 Initial Startup
 ---------------